-You can also use whatever number of stages that practically works for you.
+You can also use whatever number of stages practically works for you.

 7. Be professional and do a good job.

 Let him feel as though he is getting value for his money.
-Don’t print flimsy sheets and except payment.
-Remember, like we said earlier, this is business.
+Don’t print flimsy sheets and expect payment.
+Remember, as we said earlier, this is business.

-At stage C when you would have finished your work and submitted, you may feel vulnerable and at the mercy of your client because you have delivered fully without full payment.
+At stage C when you would have finished your work and submitted it, you may feel vulnerable and at the mercy of your client because you have delivered fully without full payment.

 Now, if you have done well, be rest assured that your payments won’t be unnecessarily delayed, however, if you delivered a shabby job, then you will be called back to finish up properly.